-In the event a Regional IEIC committee member shall miss two of the scheduled committee meetings in a twelve-month period without notifying the IEIC Chair(s), the Chair(s) of the Regional IEIC Committee shall have the right to remove the absent member and the membership committee shall fill the vacancy thereby created.
+- Removal/Replacement: Members of the Region 10 IEIC who are unable to continue on the Regional IEIC: Priority will be to fill the vacancy with the mandated sector membership defined in statute.
+If unable, another representative from that county may serve.In the event a Regional IEIC committee member shall miss two of the scheduled committee meetings in a twelve-month period without notifying the IEIC Chair(s), the Chair(s) of the Regional IEIC Committee shall have the right to remove the absent member and the membership committee shall fill the vacancy thereby created.

 - Conflict Of Interest: Any individual working for an agency that may benefit from a decision that is made would need to disclose that potential conflict of interest.
 No member of the Committee may cast a vote on any matter that would provide direct financial or other perceived benefit to that member or otherwise give the appearance of a conflict of interest.

 Quarterly meetings will be held.

-1st Q: Summer July-September
+- 1st Q: Summer July-September

-2nd Q: Fall October-December
+- 2nd Q: Fall October-December

-3rd Q: Winter January-March
+- 3rd Q: Winter January-March

-4th Q: Spring April-June
+- 4th Q: Spring April-June

 - Parliamentary Authority: Roberts Rules of Order

 Two consecutive absences without notifying the chair may result in dismissal from the Committee.
 Designees may be assigned as follows: